realitytracing/Reality-Tracing-WIP/human-foundations/habituation.md

 # Habituation

-## Habituation as Energy Cost Reduction
+## Habituation as Cost Reduction Under Constraint

-Habituation is the process by which repeated patterns of attention, action, and response **reduce energetic cost** and increase efficiency over time.
+Habituation is the process by which repeated patterns of attention, action, and response **reduce cost** and increase efficiency over time.

+Cost here is not limited to metabolic energy alone.
+It includes:
+- Cognitive capacity
+- Emotional capacity
+- Attentional bandwidth
+- Sensory and regulatory load

-In systems where energy must continuously flow, habituation functions as a cost-reduction mechanism that allows salient paths to remain viable without constant strain.
+In systems where bounded capacities must continuously flow, habituation functions as a **cost-reduction mechanism** that allows salient paths to remain viable without constant strain.

 Through habituation:
 - Frequently activated pathways become easier to access
 - Successful cycles stabilize
-- Cognitive and emotional load decreases
+- Cognitive, emotional, and regulatory load decreases
 - Variance narrows

 Habituation does not create salience.
 It **stabilizes** it.